-Share Type Restriction Period Expiry Date

-TESOP '97 - Loan Shares / Extra Latter of :

-Loan Shares

-• 15 November 2000; or

-the date the loan is repaid1

-TESOP '97 - Extra (1:4) Non-loan Shares Earlier of:

-Silales 15 November 2000; or

-when you cease employment

-with the Telstra Group 2

-TESOP '99 - Extra (1:4) Shares and Earlier of:

-TESOP '99 - Loyalty (1:10) Shares

-16 October 2002; or

-when you cease employment with the Taletre One of 2

-with the Telstra Group 2

-TESOP '99 - Loan Shares For continuing employees the date is

-the latter of:

-• 16 October 2002; or

-the date the loan is repaid3

-·
+Share Type Restriction Period Expiry Date TESOP '97 - Loan Shares / Extra Loan Shares Latter of : 15 November 2000; or Esan shares the date the loan is repaid 1 TESOP '97 - Extra (1:4) Non-loan Shares Earlier of: 15 November 2000; or Official when you cease employment with the Telstra Group 2 TESOP '99 - Extra (1:4) Shares Earlier of: TESOP '99 - Loyalty (1:10) Shares • 16 October 2002; or when you cease employment with the Telstra Group 2 TESOP '99 - Loan Shares For continuing employees the date is the latter of : • 16 October 2002; or the date the loan is repaid 3

-This is irrespective of whether your relevant employment with the Telstra Group has ceased.
+- This is irrespective of whether your relevant employment with the Telstra Group has ceased.
 If you had ceased employment prior to 15 November 2000, the relevant date was when the loan was repaid.
-Where

-the shares are sold for you by the Trustee, the relevant time is immediately prior to when the shares are

-sold.
-2. This also includes situations where you cease employment with a company that was part of the Telstra

-float). f the relevant Telstra float (and you were employed by that company at the time of the
+Where the shares are sold for you by the Trustee, the relevant time is immediately prior to when the shares are sold. - This also includes situations where you cease employment with a company that was part of the Telstra Group at the time of the relevant Telstra float (and you were employed by that company at the time of the float). - 3.
 This is irrespective of whether your relevant employment with the Telstra Group has ceased.
 However, if you cease employment prior to 16 October 2002, the relevant date is when the loan was repaid.
-Where the

-int time is immediately prior to when the shares are sold.
+Where the shares are sold for you by the trustee, the relevant time is immediately prior to when the shares are sold

-Where you did not seek the relevant \$1,000 tax exemption (in your 1997/98 tax return and/or your 1999/2000 tax return)
+Where you did not seek the relevant \$1,000 tax exemption (in your 1997/1998 tax return and/or your 1999/2000 tax return)